chasoman/redhat-quarkus-demo/README.md

 You can deploy the Quarkus app to the Red Hat Code Ready OpenShift Cluster by following these commands.
 Take a look at this file - src/main/docker/Dockerfile.jvm

+First compile the code:

+> ./mvnw quarkus:dev

-First login to the oc cluster
+Next login to the oc cluster

 Then create a build: